apache/cordova-plugin-statusbar/README.md

 StatusBar
 ======

-> The `StatusBar` object provides some functions to customize the iOS StatusBar.
+> The `StatusBar` object provides some functions to customize the iOS and Android StatusBar.

 Preferences